zextras/tech-doc/source/carbonio/release/changelogs/latest.rst

 **SHELL-242: Board icon color restoration**
    When a board is opened, its icon on the primary bar now appears with the correct colors, showing the blue icon on a transparent background instead of turning entirely blue.

+**TEAMS-4145: Fixed virtual rooms**
+   Resolved an issue where users were unable to enter virtual rooms in development builds due to a missing parameter in the build:dev scripts.

+**TEAMS-4146: Space deletion functionality in chats improved** The space deletion functionality within the Chats tab now works correctly without any errors.

 *****